podlite/podlite-web/README.md

 ### Develop

-`yarn dev` will spin up the demosite from `pub` directory and watch changes to the libraries.
+`yarn dev` will spin up the demosite from `pub` directory and watch changes to the files.

 ### Export to zip